Student Evaluation Survey (SES)

 Consultation: Faculty and TAs are welcome to make an appointment to discuss their teaching evaluations with CTE staff for the purpose of improving their teaching.
 Please note, CTE does not formally evaluate teaching or create policy on how faculty evaluation is conducted at Duquesne.

 The instructor receives the summary report of the scaled and open-ended items after the Registrar has posted course grades.
-On page one, the "Student Evaluation Survey-Online: Course Report" summarizes basic information about the students in the course such as year in college, self-assessment of effort made, expected grade, hours spent outside of class, and perceived level of difficulty.
+On page one, the "Student Evaluation Survey-Online: Course Report" summarizes basic information about the students in the course such as their year in college, self-assessment of effort made, expected grade, hours spent outside of class, and perceived level of difficulty.
 This information provides a context for interpreting the ratings that follow.

 On the second page, the form provides an average rating for each of the 25 items, the average of all items within each of the 5 domains, and mean ratings for your school.
 Ratings of "NA" are excluded from the average.
 You can also see the breakdown of ratings for each item to determine whether most students agreed with one another, or whether for example, the average is derived from a split between low and high ratings.
 This helps you know how to use the information for making changes in your teaching.